RaikHerrmann/SynapseWorkshopSoliance/artifacts/environment-setup/automation/README.md

 * Download all data sets and files into the data lake (~15 mins)
 * Execute the setup and execute the SQL pipeline (~30 mins)
 * Execute the Cosmos DB pipeline (~25 mins)

+## Check Setup & Final Steps

+The Setup may throw some error messages.

+To avoid unessessary costs make sure
+* The SQL pool is scaled back to 500 DWUs and paused if not needed.
+* All CosmosDB Containers are sclade back to 400 RU/s